 Reviewers of this UPPS include the following:

-Position Date Associate Vice President for Research and Federal Relations July 1 E3Y Director, Office of Technology Commercialization and Chair of the Intellectual Property Committee July 1 E3Y
+Position Date Associate Vice President for Research and Federal Relations July 1 E3Y Director, Technology Transfer and Contracts and Chair of the Intellectual Property Committee July 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.